-This series of five lessons is aimed at pupils aged 7-8 years (KS2 Year 3 in England and Grade 2 in the USA) and build on the ‘Nature art’ unit.
+This series of five lessons is aimed at pupils aged 7-8 years and builds on the ‘Nature art’ unit.
 Pupils design sequenced algorithms for flashcards to help them learn a foreign language, developing their understanding of computational thinking.
 They then write programs to create digital flashcards using the micro:bit and test and evaluate their work.

 The lesson sequence comprises:

 - Unplugged lesson discovering how flashcards work through algorithms

 - Programming abstracted images on the micro:bit LED display to make digital flashcards

 - Improving programs by introducing delays and spotting patterns

 - Experimenting (tinkering) with the MakeCode editor to discover more ways of using the display

 - Debugging, evaluating and consolidating computing concepts used in this unit.

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

 - can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems